Carroll County, Georgia: Politics

 Carroll County has voted Republican consistently since 1984.
 Unlike most counties in the Atlanta metropolitan area, Carroll County as a whole has trended right for more than a decade.
 The county voted for Donald Trump by 39 percentage points in 2020 and later voted for Brian Kemp by almost 48 percentage points in the 2022 Georgia gubernatorial election.

+For elections to the United States House of Representatives, Carroll County is part of Georgia's 3rd congressional district, currently represented by Brian Jack.
+For elections to the Georgia State Senate, Carroll County is divieded between District 6 and District 30.
+For elections to the Georgia House of Representatives, Carroll County is divided between districts 18, 70, 71 and 72.